gatewaytofredom/differential_projection_voxel_renderer/README.md

 Commit Message Guidelines

-We maintain a high standard for our git history.
+Maintain a high standard for our git history.
 The commit log is treated as permanent technical documentation.
-When you are debugging a regression five years from now, the commit message should explain why a change was made without requiring access to external issue trackers or outdated project roadmaps.
+When you are debugging a regression a year from now, the commit message should explain why a change was made without requiring access to external issue trackers or outdated project roadmaps.

 1. Structure

-We follow the "50/72" rule strictly:
+Follow the "50/72" rule strictly:

 Subject: Max 50 characters.